uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

    possible to return the pointer to the memory block in the table.
 This is applicable for cases such as when the :capterm:`data format` and :capterm:`data types <data type>` of the data within the table and :capterm:`data format`, :capterm:`data type` for the access are the same.
-For example, to use the memory of ``homogen_table`` from :txtref:`row_accessor` when the data type to access is similar to the type of the data within the table.

 .. _accessor_types: